da667/Autosnort3/readme.md

 - Alternatively, as the `root` user: `chmod u+x autosnort3-Ubuntu.sh && ./autosnort3-Ubuntu.sh`
 - or via `sudo`: `sudo bash autosnort3-Ubuntu.sh`, etc.

 That's all there is to it.
 Once the script starts running, you'll get status updates printed to the screen to let you know what tasks is currently being executed.
-If you want to make sure the script isn't hanging you can run `tail -f /var/log/autosnort3_install.log` to command output.
+If you want to make sure the script isn't hanging, you can run `tail -f /var/log/autosnort3_install.log` to view detailed command output.

 ## The script bombed on me.
 Wat do?
-Every tasks the script performs gets logged to `/var/log/autosnort3_install.log`.
+Every task the script performs gets logged to `/var/log/autosnort3_install.log`.
 This will *hopefully* make debugging problems with the script much easier.
 Take a look and see if you can figure out what caused the installer script to vomit.

 ## I am not interested in inline mode operation at all.
 Wat do?
 Fun fact: the `snort_iface_1` and `snort_iface_2` options in `full_autosnort.conf` aren't technically required.
 If you leave these fields blank, or their default values (assuming you don't have an `eth1` or `eth2` interface) the script will still finish.
 However, there are a couple of minor things you'll need to fix: